Rattlesnake bite sends Alabama police officer, a mother of 3, to ICU for days

 The only female police officer in one Alabama city was bitten by a rattlesnake about 40 minutes before the end of her overnight shift Monday morning, causing her to receive 16 vials of antivenin and stay at least three days in the hospital’s intensive care unit.

 Greenville police Officer Marissa Morrison was near the end of her 6 p.m.-to-6 a.m. shift when she pulled over around 5:20 a.m. to finish paperwork.
-The 28-year-old mother of three said she got out of the car to take a photo of the sunset when a rattlesnake suddenly bit her in a calf muscle, AL.com reported.
+The 28-year-old mother of three said she got out of the car to take a photo of the sunrise when a rattlesnake suddenly bit her in a calf muscle, AL.com reported.

 SNAKEBITTEN SNAKE THIEVES?
 STOLEN BOA CONSTRICTOR MAY HAVE LEFT MARK ON SUSPECTS, STORE OWNER SAYS